Something that as important as a job itself is the tools used to complete that job.

 This is irrespective of motivation, do-it-yourselves, motivations, needs or interests.

 It does not matter whether you are a novice, a hobbyist, and even a professional.
-You are looking for the best welding machine suitable for specific jobs.
+You are looking for the best welder that is suitable for your home jobs.

-Below we give everyone a complete guide on how to choose the best welding machine and each process that is required to complete different jobs according to metals used and thickness too.
+Below we give you a complete guide on how to choose the best welder and each process that is required to complete different jobs according to metals used and thickness too.

 Welding process depends Which metal do you want to weld?